nowsecure/node-nscrypto/README.md

 nscrypto.generateKeyPair() : Object
 ```

-The returned object contains two properties of type `Buffer`:
+The returned object has two properties of type `Buffer`:

 * `public`: the generated public key
 * `private`: the generated private key